slviewer-3p/3p-openjpeg2/src/README.md

 * doc: doxygen documentation setup file and man pages
 * tests: configuration files and utilities for the openjpeg test suite.
 All test images are located in [openjpeg-data](https://github.com/uclouvain/openjpeg-data) repository.
 * cmake: cmake related files
+* scripts: scripts for developers

 See [LICENSE][link-license] for license and copyright information.

-See [INSTALL](https://github.com/uclouvain/openjpeg/blob/master/INSTALL) for installation procedures.
+See [INSTALL](https://github.com/uclouvain/openjpeg/blob/master/INSTALL.md) for installation procedures.

-See [NEWS](https://github.com/uclouvain/openjpeg/blob/master/NEWS) for user visible changes in successive releases.
+See [NEWS](https://github.com/uclouvain/openjpeg/blob/master/NEWS.md) for user visible changes in successive releases.

 ## API/ABI

+An API/ABI timeline is automatically updated [here][link-api-timeline].

 OpenJPEG strives to provide a stable API/ABI for your applications.
 As such it only exposes a limited subset of its functions.
 It uses a mechanism of